-This year the American people spend over billion for their public and secondary schools.
+\$60 ACTUALLY, This year the American people billion for their spend over public and secondary schools.
 This is a comitment to education unique in the history of mankind.
-A small percent of these funds come from Washington.
+K A small percent of these funds come from Washington.
 The main burden falls upon State and local governments.

-Schools therefore the depend upon broad public support and understanding.
-We should strive to keep schools close to the people PRIME CATALYST

-Server.
-The administrator is the who keeps the educational machine running, vested with that responsibility by the communities of
+Schools therefore t depend upon broad public support 2nd understanding.
+We should strive to keepAschools close to the people CATALYST serve.
+The administrator is the who keeps the educational machine running, vested with that responsibility by the communities of Nation .

-It is my fervent hope that school administrators will be afforded the strongest possible voice in shaping educational policy at all levels --- including the Federal level.
+It is my fervent hope that school administrators will be afforded the strongest possible voice in shaping educational policy at all levels --including the Federal level.
 I pledge my support to that end.

 Educational reform may remain an impossible dream until the relationship between the public school and the larger society undergoes a basic adjustment.
 That adjustment depends on the skill and genius, the courage and innovation, of the school administrator.
-It also depends on the Administration which stands ready to listen and help.
+It also depends on the Administration which stands ready to listen and the help.
 In this last quarter of the 20th Century we aspire to a new frontier --- a higher level of human consciousness.
-I need not recite the ills that beset modern society of dwell upon our anxieties.
+I need not recite the ills that beset modern society, fr dwell upon our anxieties.